avivyossef29/garmin-ai-coach/README.md

 ```

 ### 2. Configuration
-Create a file named .env in the root directory and add your keys:
+Create a file named .env in the root directory and add your keys (you can only add the OpenAI key):
 ```bash
 # .env file
 GARMIN_EMAIL=your_email@example.com